Azure/azure-kusto-spark/docs/KustoSink.md

  .mode(SaveMode.Append)
  .save()
  ```
+ ### Logging
+ Main logs are found on driver log4j logs.
+Workers serialization logs and ingest queuing is found on workers stderr.
+ To set driver logs verbosity use com.microsoft.kusto.spark.utils.KustoDataSourceUtils.setLoggingLevel("debug")
+ * Main usage - open debug to see polling job process report - otherwise nothing is printed throughout this job.

  ### Supported Options

  All the options that can be used in the Kusto Sink can be found in KustoSinkOptions.